Get in touch

 A note on cost…

-The guide price of £2,890US$3,590 is a per person price (not including international flights) staying 2 nights in Delhi, 1 night in Agra to visit the Taj Mahal, 2 nights at Ranthambore National Park, 2 nights in Bundi, 2 nights in Jaipur, a 1 night stop in rural Rajasthan at Fort Barli and finally 2 nights in Udaipur; all in our favourite mid-range hotels.
+The guide price of £2,890US$3,790 is a per person price (not including international flights) staying 2 nights in Delhi, 1 night in Agra to visit the Taj Mahal, 2 nights in Jaipur, 2 nights at Ranthambore National Park, 2 nights in Bundi, a 1 night stop in rural Rajasthan at Fort Barli, 2 nights in Jodhpur and 2 nights in Udaipur; all in our favourite mid-range hotels.

 What's included in your Selective Asia holiday